 - Diet modification.
 You should avoid any food that appears to irritate your bladder or acts as a diuretic.
 These may include caffeine, alcohol, carbonated drinks, tomato-based products, chocolate, artificial sweeteners, and spicy foods.
 It's also important to eat high-fiber foods, because constipation may worsen the symptoms of overactive bladder syndrome.

 - Monitoring fluid food intake.
 You should drink enough to prevent constipation and over-concentration of urine.
 Avoid drinking just before bedtime, which can lead to nighttime urination.

 - Kegel exercises.
 These exercises help strengthen the muscles around the bladder and urethra to improve bladder control and reduce urinary urgency and frequency.
 Exercising pelvic muscles for five minutes three times a day can make a difference in bladder control.

 Treatment may also include drugs such as darifenacin (Enablex), desmopressin acetate (Noctiva), imipramine (Tofranil), mirabegron (Myrbetriq), oxybutynin (Ditropan), oxybutynin skin patch (Oxytrol), solifenacin (Vesicare), tolterodine extended-release (Detrol LA), and trospium extended-release (Sanctura XR).
 Oxytrol for women is the only drug available over the counter.
 Darifenacin is specifically for people who wake up more than twice a night to urinate.

-There are other options for those that do not respond to lifestyle changes and medication.
+There are other options for those who do not respond to lifestyle changes and medication.
 The drug Botox can be injected into the bladder muscle causing the bladder to relax, increasing its storage capacity, and reducing episodes of leakage.

 Several types of surgery are also available.
 The least invasive involve implanting small nerve stimulators just beneath the skin.
 The nerves they stimulate control the pelvic floor and the devices can manipulate contractions in the organs and muscles within the pelvic floor.